-Who are you?
-The Eurail pass is offered at varying rates for different people: Adults, Youth, Child, and Saver.
+The Eurail pass is offered at varying rates for different people: Adults, Youth, Child.

 - Adult- self-explanatory.

-- Youth- for those aged under 27 on the first day of pass validity.
+- Youth- for those aged under 27 on the first day of the pass validity.

-- Global Pass- covers all 26 participating countries, travelers can plan for an unlimited number of train rides in however many countries they wish during the duration of their trip.
+- Eurail Global Pass — Covers all 33 participating countries, travelers can plan for an unlimited number of train rides in however many countries they wish during the duration of their trip.